sayakpaul/Generalized-ODIN-TF/README.md

 </p>

+## TODO

+[ ] Add WideResNet-28-10 results

+## How to use these models to detect OOD samples?

+Take the output of the ODIN and see if it crosses a threshold.
+If it does then then the corresponding samples IID otherwise OOD.

+Here's an advice I got from Yen-Chang Hsu (first author of the paper):

+> The selection of thresholds is application-dependent.
+It will still rely on having a validation set (which includes in-distribution and optionally OOD data) for an application.
+One way is to select the threshold is pick one that makes TPR=95%.

 ## Pre-trained models

 Available [here](https://github.com/sayakpaul/Generalized-ODIN-TF/releases/download/v1.0.0/models.tar.gz).

 ## Acknowledgements

-* Thanks to Yen-Chang Hsu (first author of the paper) for providing constant guidance.
+* Thanks to Yen-Chang Hsu for providing constant guidance.
 * Thanks to the [ML-GDE program](https://developers.google.com/programs/experts/) for providing GCP support.

 ## Paper citation